Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Stochastic Kriging

 is a kernel defined on the product space $\ScrX=\bigtimes_{j=1}^d\ScrX_j$.
 Tensor product kernels imply that the dependence structure of the associated GP across each dimension is separable.
 (But it does not mean that the sample paths are separable functions.)
 A particular advantage of the tensor product form is that it may induce substantial computational savings (Section~\ref{sec:exp-design}).

 Note that the Gaussian kernel has a product form, whereas the Mat\'ern kernel does not.
-Recently, \cite{SalemiStaumNelson19} proposes a new class of tensor product kernels and demonstrate numerically that the corresponding GPs, called GIBFs, have excellent prediction capability.
+Recently, \cite{SalemiStaumNelson19} proposed a new class of tensor product kernels and numerically demonstrated that the corresponding GPs, called GIBFs, have excellent prediction capability.

-\begin{example}[GIBF Kernel] Let $\ell_j\geq 0$ be an integer and $\BFtheta_j = (\theta_{j,0},\theta_{j,1},\ldots,\theta_{j,\ell_j+1})\in\Real^{\ell_j+2}_{>0}$, for each $j=1,\ldots,d$.
+\begin{example}[GIBF Kernel] Let $\ell_j\geq 0$ be an integer and $\BFtheta_j = (\theta_{j,0},\theta_{j,1},\ldots,\theta_{j,\ell_j+1})\in\Real^{\ell_j+2}_{>0}$ for each $j=1,\ldots,d$.
 The GIBF kernel is defined by the form \eqref{eq:tensor-prod-kernel}, where